“Turn your face to the sun, and the shadows fall behind you.”–Unknown

 When you dwell into the past then thoughts of “I’m not worthy” “I’m worthless” will stop you in your tracks.
 It’s time to get our thinking into a healthy mindset; it’s time to smile again.

 We really do this when it comes to letting go of relationships.
 Looking in that rearview mirror for clues.
 Answers that may never happen.
-It’s challenging to let go of relationships when we don’t understand fully why they ended or must end because it’s toxic.
+It’s challenging to let go of contacts when we don’t understand fully why they ended or must end because it’s toxic.

 Sometimes we’re in toxic relationships that it’s necessary for us to move on for our own sanity.
 Sadly, in this type of relationship, we get ourselves beaten down to the point that toxic behavior is allowed and accepted from ourselves.
 For some, the connection itself means more than our own serenity.